-- The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - b) The Company has a program of verification of fixed assets to cover all the items in a phased manner over a period of three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-Pursuant to the program, certain fixed assets were physically verified by the Management during the year.
-According to the information and explanations given to us no material discrepancies were noticed on such verification. - c) The fixed assets disposed off or impaired during the year, in our opinion, not affected the going concern status of the Company.
+- a) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment and relevant details use of right-of-use assets. - b) The Company has a program of verification of Property, Plant and Equipment and right-of-use assets to cover all the items in a phased manner over a period of three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+Pursuant to the program, certain Property, Plant and Equipment were physically verified by the Management during the year.
+According to the information and explanations given to us no material discrepancies were noticed on such verification. - c) Based on our examination of the property tax receipts and lease agreement for land on which building is constructed, registered sale deed / transfer deed / conveyance deed provided to us, we report that, the title in respect of self-constructed buildings and title deeds of all other immovable properties (other than properties where the company is the lessee and the lease agreements are duly executed in favour of the lessee), disclosed in the financial statements included under Property, Plant and Equipment are held in the name of the Company as at the balance sheet date. - d) The Company has not revalued any of its Property, Plant and Equipment and intangible assets during the year. - e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2022 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder.